-- 4.1 An EIA can be required for an investment project involving: - 4.1.1 construction; - 4.1.2 reconstruction; - 4.1.3 expansion. - 4.2 An EIA is required for projects: - 4.2.1 that may always have a significant impact on the environment (group I), and - 4.2.2 that may potentially have a significant impact on the environment (group II) only if the relevant authority has confirmed the obligation to conduct an FIA - 4.3 The catalogue with a division into group I and group II is available in the Ordinance, described in item 3.2 above.
+- 4.2 An EIA is required for projects: - 4.2.1 that may always have a significant impact on the environment (group I), and - 4.2.2 that may potentially have a significant impact on the environment (group II) only if the relevant authority has confirmed the obligation to conduct an EIA.

+4.3 The catalogue with a division into group I and group II is available in the Ordinance, described in item 3.2 above.